MicrosoftDocs/appcenter-docs/docs/sdk/android-async.md

 ms.service: vs-appcenter
 ms.custom: sdk
 ms.tgt_pltfrm: android
+dev_langs:
+ - java
+ - kotlin
 ---

 # Asynchronous APIs in the Android SDK

 Asynchronous APIs return a `AppCenterFuture` object instead of returning the result directly.

-You can either call `get()` on the future object to synchronously wait for the result or provide a callback like this:
+You can either call `get()` on the future object to synchronously wait for the result or provide a callback like this, filling in the respective return types when calling the desired API:

 ```java
 AppCenterFuture<{ReturnType}> future = {AnyAsyncApi}();